WHAT IS RANSOMWARE?

 Ransomware is a type of malware and cybercrime that holds data for ransom.
 Access to data on computer networks, mobile devices, and servers is locked until the victim pays a ransom.

-Common targets of ransomware include companies, individuals, organizations such as educational institutions, governments and hospitals.
+Common ransomware targets include individuals, companies, organizations such as hospitals, governments, and educational institutions.
 The two main types of ransomware are crypto ransomware and locker ransomware.

 Ransomware can take on multiple forms.
-One of the most common methods of ransomware attack is with a phishing scam.
-A carefully worded email is sent urging the recipient to open an attachment or download a file.
-This action installs vector ransomware that takes over the computer and can infiltrate the entire computer network, locking everyone on the network out of their computers.
+One of the most common ransomware attack methods is leveraging a phishing scam.
+A carefully worded email urges the recipient to open an attachment or download a file.
+This action installs vector ransomware that takes over the computer and can infiltrate the entire computer network, locking everyone out of their computers, the network, and other connected systems.

 The goal of ransomware is to convince the victim to pay a ransom to unlock their data.
-Typically, the criminals behind ransomware demand the payment in Bitcoin – cryptocurrency that cannot be traced.
-Once the payment is secured, the victim receives an unlock code or decryption file that releases the data on the computer network, mobile device or servers.
+Typically, the criminals behind ransomware attacks will demand payment in cryptocurrency.
+This is due to its largely untraceable nature.
+Once the payment is secured, the victim receives an unlock code or decryption file that releases the data on the computer network, mobile device, or servers.

-Ransomware is a type of social engineering that criminals use to infect computers, infiltrate company networks and steal data.
+Ransomware is a type of social engineering that criminals use to steal data, infect computers, and infiltrate company networks.

 What Are the Main Types of Ransomware?